-School announcements are made over the PA at the beginning of the school day.
+School announcements are made over the PA at the beginning of the school day and also posted daily on the school's newspage of our website.

 SAFETY DRILLS/FIRE DRILLS/TORNADO DRILLS

 Held regularly (monthly) during the school year.
 Students will rely on staff to promote proper safety procedures.
 Copies of the procedures are available upon request.